CDLUC3/mrt-doc/diagrams/store-admin-ui.md

 | secondary | 3333 | Wasabi | <button>Delete Object from Node</button> <button>Re-audit</button>|

 ---

-### Use Case: Delete Object

-- Admin notifies the following components about the delete
-  - Replic
-  - Store
-  - Inventory
-  - EZID?
-- Record the action in the inv_storage_maints table
-- Components: Database, Admin

-### Use Case: Delete Object from a Storage Node

-- Admin notifies replic to remove an object from a node
-- Record the action in the inv_storage_maints table
-- Components: Database, Admin

 ### Use Case: Trigger re-audit of an object (Done)
 - Force re-audit of node copy of an object